 Cruelty: A Cause of Divorce

-The Hindu Marriage Act, 1955 has reformed Hindu Law of Marriage.
-Earlier, the Hindu marriages was considered to be sacrament.
-The concept of marriage as a contract is an outcome of industrial revolution.
-Once, it is established that marriage is a Civil Contract, it is logical to recognize that it is dissoluble union.
-No doubt, the marriage is accepted as a civil contract but only to some extent.
-In our society even today in most of Hindu marriages, some sacred or religious ceremonies are still necessary.
-In brief it may be concluded that Hindu marriage has not remained a sacramental marriage and has also not become a contract, though it has semblance of both.
+The Hindu Marriage Act, 1955 has reformed the Hindu Law of Marriage.
+Earlier, Hindu marriages were considered to be a sacrament.
+The concept of marriage as a contract is an outcome of the industrial revolution.
+Once it is established that marriage is a Civil Contract, it is logical to recognize that it is a dissoluble union.
+No doubt, marriage is accepted as a civil contract but only to some extent.
+In our society, some sacred or religious ceremonies are still necessary for most Hindu marriages.
+In brief, it may be concluded that Hindu marriage has not remained a sacramental marriage and has also not become a contract, though it has a semblance of both.

 Under Hindu Marriage Act, divorce can be obtained by either party.
 This Act originally based divorce on the fault theory and enshrined some fault grounds under section 13 (i), on which either husband or wife could sue for divorce.
 Cruelty is one of those fault grounds.
-Law provides that in case one spouse is treated by his or her other marital partner with cruelty, the court can dissolve the marriage on the application made by the victim.
+Law provides that if their other marital partner treats one spouse with cruelty, the court can dissolve the marriage on the application made by the victim.

-The legal concept of cruelty has varied from time to time, from place to place, from society to society and from individual to individual in its application according to social status of persons involved and their economic and social conditions.
-The question whether the act complained of was a cruel act is to be determined from whole facts and matrimonial relations between the parties.
-In this connection the culture, temperament, status in life, mental and physical condition, custom and manners of the parties and many other things are the factors which have to be considered while deciding the existence of matrimonial offence of cruelty.
-Whether the respondent has treated the petitioner with cruelty, can only be answered after all the facts and matrimonial relation of parties and interaction in the daily life as many may be disclosed by evidence, has been taken into account.
+The legal concept of cruelty has varied from time to time, from place to place, from society to society, and from individual to individual in its application according to the social status of persons involved and their economic and social conditions.
+Whether the act complained of was a cruel act is to be determined from whole facts and matrimonial relations between the parties.
+In this connection, the culture, temperament, status in life, mental and physical condition, custom and manners of the parties, and many other things must be considered while deciding the existence of matrimonial offence of cruelty.
+Whether the respondent has treated the petitioner with cruelty can only be answered after all the facts and matrimonial relation of parties and interaction in daily life as many may be disclosed by evidence has been taken into account.

-The idea of cruelty has been so enlarged that matrimonial cruelty is now “the conduct of such type that complaining spouse cannot reasonably be expected to live with other spouse”.
-All that a spouse need to prove is that the offending spouse has treated him or her in such manner that it is harmful for him or her to live with other spouse.
-In case before Punjab and Haryana High court, the Court said that the cruelty implies and means harsh conduct of such intensity and persistence which would make it impossible for the spouse to operate the marriage.
+The idea of cruelty has been so enlarged that matrimonial cruelty is now “the conduct of such type that complaining spouse cannot reasonably be expected to live with another spouse”.
+All that a spouse needs to prove is that the offending spouse has treated them so that it is harmful to them to live with another spouse.
+In the case before Punjab and Haryana High court, the Court said that the cruelty implies and means harsh conduct of such intensity and persistence, which would make it impossible for the spouse to operate the marriage.

-There is a plethora of case law dealing with the subject of cruelty and each case has its own facts and circumstances.
-However some general principles has been laid down which may be referred to.
+There is a plethora of case law dealing with cruelty, and each case has its own facts and circumstances.
+However, some general principles have been laid down which may be referred to.

 Husband’s taunting his wife about her poverty and demanding dowry and harassing for dowry also amounts to cruelty.
 (Air 1989 Delhi)

-False allegations of unchastely and adultery against wife is also cruelty.
-Similarly wife making allegation that husband was a drunkard, womanize, a gambler and corrupt official and fails to prove it, also amounts to cruelty.
+False allegations of unchastely and adultery against the wife are also cruelty.
+Similarly, the wife making the allegation that the husband was a drunkard, womanize a gambler, and corrupt official and fails to prove it also amounts to cruelty.

-Another settled law which is reaffirmed by Delhi High Court is that if either of the parties to the marriage being in a healthy physical capacity refuses to have sexual intercourse, the same would amount to cruelty.
+Another settled law that Delhi High Court reaffirms is that if either party to the marriage is in a healthy physical capacity refuses to have sexual intercourse, the same will amount to cruelty.
 It must be recognized that nothing is more fatal to marriage than disappointment in sexual intercourse.
 A normal and healthy sexual relationship is one of there basic ingredients of a happy and harmonious marriage.
-If it is not possible due to ill health on the part of one of the spouse, it may or may not amount cruelty depending on the circumstances of the case.
-But willful denial of sexual relationship by spouse when the other is anxious for it would amount to mental cruelty, especially when the parties are young and newly married.
+If it is not possible due to ill health on the part of one of the spouses, it may or may not amount to cruelty depending on the circumstances of the case.
+But willful denial of sexual relationship by a spouse when the other is anxious for it would amount to mental cruelty, especially when the parties are young and newly married.

-Drinking alcohol by itself may not be more than person’s weakness but as is held in a case before Kerala High Court, it becomes injurious to wife when the husband, enslaved by alcohol, ceases to be a partner in life.
-In this case the husband is always under the influence of liquor.
-Thus the distress, pain and suffering of the mind resulting from continuous drinking by the husband transforms his individual weakness into such injury to the mind of a wife whose susceptibilities, broken aspirations and other circumstances of her life , make matrimonial life impossible .
+Drinking alcohol by itself may not be more than a person’s weakness, but as is held in a case before Kerala High Court, it becomes injurious to the wife when the husband, enslaved by alcohol, ceases to be a life partner.
+In this case, the husband is always under the influence of liquor.
+Thus the distress, pain, and suffering of the mind resulting from continuous drinking by the husband transform his individual weakness into such injury to the mind of a wife whose susceptibilities, broken aspirations, and other circumstances of her life, make matrimonial life impossible.
 The court held that in such circumstances drinking alcohol becomes matrimonial cruelty.